 If you absolutely DON’T have time to cook, or if you love going out to eat multiple times a week, you might find that you end up wasting some of your share due to spoilage each week.
 In this case, again, you might do better buying small amounts from the farmers market.

 The other thing that keeps people away from CSAs is one scary word: commitment.
 Folks wonder if they will pay for a whole season only to have a drought or other issue significantly reduce production.
 It’s true that CSA is an investment, and that when we buy a share in our farms, we are all in this thing together.
 When our farmers suffer, we suffer.
-If there were some sort of catastrophic agricultural event, we would be able to return some of the shareholders’ investment, but not all of it.
-This is because shareholders are just that – shareholders.
-By purchasing a share, you commit yourself financially to the well-being of our local farms.
+If there were some sort of catastrophic agricultural event, we would be able to return some of the members’ investment, but not all of it.
+This is because CSA members are stakeholders.
+By purchasing a share, you commit yourself financially to the well-being of our local farms (and to our community’s long-term access to local food).
 Should the worst happen, your money will help local growers get back on their feet and be in a position to produce again the following year.
-Any decisions in a worst-case scenario like that would be made in consultation with you and other shareholders.
-You have a say in the way this all works because you have a share in it!
+Any decisions in a worst-case scenario would be made in consultation with you and other shareholders.
+You have a say in the way this all works because you have a stake in it!

 CSA is a delicious investment in your community that yields good returns.
 If you think you might be a CSA kind of person, head over to the sign up page and get involved!